http://www.houseofhanson.com/formerlyowned.html

 Subject: Prodigy model 2414 for sale

-Prodigy longarm quilting machine Model 2414 has a 24 inch throat.
+Prodigy longarm quilting machine Model 2414 (24 inch throat).
 You can quilt 18 inch tall designs across the quilt on a 14 foot table.
 Mfg. in 2004 and used very little.
 It has all the standard features including automatic stitch regulator, hydraulic table lift, rollers on the table. hydraulic quilt bar lift, motorized fabric advance bar to roll up quilt as you sew.
 Three sets of handles.
 One set to sew from pantographs with a laser light or with a stiles on a template, second set to free hand a design or to follow a design that has been placed on the quilt.
 The third set to have very accurate control when sewing a very small design on the quilt.
 Bobbin winder built on the side of the sewing machine winds the next bobbin while sewing.
-The stitch regulator has multipliable size stitches, you can baste stitch a quilt for a hand quilter.
+The stitch regulator has multiple size stitches, you can baste stitch a quilt for a hand quilter.

 Contact: Ed